Orange-OpenSource/casskop/website/docs/2_setup/1_getting_started.md

 ```

 :::tips
-This will create in current k8s cluster which must be k8s-cluster-1, the k8s secret associated to the
+This will create in current k8s (k8s-cluster-1) the k8s secret associated to the
 **cassandra-operator** service account of namespace **cassandra-e2e** in k8s-cluster2.
 /!\ The Secret will be created with the name **k8s-cluster2** and this name must be used when starting Multi-CassKop and
-in the MultiuCssKop CRD definition see below
+in the MultiCassKop CRD definition see below
 :::

 #### Install CassKop